Fine Manners: Critical reception

 Berkeley Daily Gazette wrote that in her first time in the role of a burlesque chorus girl, Gloria Swanson is "better than ever" and has "added another interesting screen portrayal to her long list of successes."
 Miami News called the film "a most laughable comedy" and reported "Critics say this is Gloria's triumph".
-St. Petersburg Times wote that Fine Manners stands head and shoulders above anything Gloria has done for the past year," and note that the story was written specifically for her.
+St. Petersburg Times wrote that "Fine Manners stands head and shoulders above anything Gloria has done for the past year," and note that the story was written specifically for her.
 They wrote that the film "will prove to be the star's most popular vehicle."